-Kari examining a burial at the historic Harleigh Knoll site in Maryland.
-Harleigh Knoll Image 189 courtesy of Chip Clark, Smithsonian.
+Anthropologist Kari Bruwelheide examining a burial at the historic Harleigh Knoll site in Maryland.
+Harleigh Knoll Image 189 by Chip Clark, Smithsonian.

 Kari Bruwelheide is a Forensic Anthropologist and Physical Anthropologist at the National Museum of Natural History.
 Join her in understanding what skeletons can tell you about how people lived and died.
 Probe into the mysteries contained in human bones.
 See the sophisticated technologies being used to extract information from bones, and think about what technologies might enhance the study of bones in the future.
 Consider what an old skeleton reveals about people and places of the past.
 Learn how Kari is analyzing skeletal remains in conjunction with historical records and other artifacts to recreate a picture of human life in the Colonial Chesapeake.

 Use the related resources below to take your students on a journey to understand how forensic anthropologists study evidence embodied in human remains.
 For ideas about how to use the package of resources, visit the Teacher Guide.
 Consider the National Academy's learning strands as you design your Assessment strategy.